FullStackS-GmbH/terraform-workshop/Grundlagen/8_Terraform_State.md

 Terraform uses this local state to create plans and make changes to your infrastructure.
 Prior to any operation, Terraform does a refresh to update the state with the real infrastructure.

+State snapshots are stored in JSON format and new Terraform versions are generally backward compatible with state snapshots from earlier versions.
+With the ` terraform state ` command you can perform basic modifications of the state using the CLI.

 ## Where is this state?

 ### Local